 Work Based Learning

-We take our responsibility for preparing students for employment seriously by offering you the unique opportunity to develop skills, abilities and competences that are work-related.
+We take our responsibility for preparing students for employment seriously by offering you the opportunity to develop work-based skills, abilities and competencies.

-We have a national reputation for our innovative work based learning modules, which form an integral part of the undergraduate curriculum.
+We have a national reputation for our experiental and work based learning modules, which form an integral part of the undergraduate courses.

-- allows you to gain expertise and experience in a particular role or occupation
+- gain expertise and experience in a particular role or occupation

-- allows you to apply academic subject knowledge in a work setting
+- apply academic subject knowledge in a work setting

-- develops practical, work-related skills such as project management, decision making, negotiating skills and teamwork
+- develop practical, work-related skills (e.g. project management, decision making, negotiating skills and teamwork)

-- provides opportunities to learn about graduate employment and enhance your employability
+- learn about graduate employment and enhance your employability

 Placements can be based anywhere in the UK, in organisations large or small.
 In addition to the wide variety of placement opportunities advertised by the WBL Office, students are able to nominate an organisation from their own contacts or searches.